islamazhar/CASPER/prototype/README.md

 ``` go
 go test -v -run TestCasper
 ```

-// More to add..
+# TODO
-// use docker for this
+- [ ] Add the active decoy verifier

-[] Add the active decoy verifier
+- [ ] separate the client and the RP code and put them over the network
-[] separate the client and the RP code and put them over the network [] Run the model checking experiments
+- [ ] Run the model checking experiments
-[] Docker the whole thing
+- [ ] Docker the whole thing
-[] publish the code
+- [ ] publish the code